cultureamp/migrations-runner-buildkite-plugin/README.md

 ### `parameter-name` (Required, string)

 The name of the parameter in Parameter Store that contains the task definition.
-This will be setup by the `MigrationsRunner` construct, so refer to that to find your specific parameter name.
+This will be setup by the `MigrationsRunner` construct, so refer to the stack where you use `MigrationsRunner` to find your specific parameter name.
+The parameter created by the construct will always end in `/migrations-runner-config`.

 ### `command` (Optional, string)